-If you have been awarded work-study and are interested in applying for a position, you will need to fill out a work study application and return it to the Financial Aid Office.
+If you have been awarded work-study and are interested in applying for a position, you will need to apply through the A-B Tech Job Board.
+Work-Study positions will be labeled as such among the Job Board postings.
 For more information on the work-study program, see Work-Study.

 If you are interested in applying for a student loan, see below.

-How do I decline financial aid that I do not want, such as work-study?
+How do I decline financial aid that I do not want, such as Pell Grant?

 You will need to contact the Financial Aid Office to decline aid.